60+ Words New Yorkers Say Differently: Top New York Accent Words

 - My New York Accent Commenters

-- Words New Yorkers Say Differently Wrap-up
+- NY Accent Words New Yorkers Say Differently Wrap-up

 About the New York Accent

 A common misconception is that all New Yorkers have the same accent.
-While many believe NYC is the Capital of the whole state (the Capital is Albany), you might be surprised to find to hear differences in the New York accent as you travel around the state.
+While many believe NYC is the Capital of the whole state (the Capital is Albany), you might be surprised to hear differences in the New York accent as you travel around the state.

 Regardless, the New York accent is fun to hear and imitate, so we will be focusing more on the Brooklyn, Bronx, and Staten Island accent.
 Picture the same words for the Long Island accent, but more subtle.

-Most Popular Words New Yorkers Say Differently
+Most Popular Accent Words New Yorkers Say Differently

 - Coffee – Caw-fee – Easily a New York Accent word favorite.
 The “off” in the word coffee is replaced with an “aww” sound.